v1br/v1br/README.md

         <span>└─💲cat ~/about-me.txt</span><br/>
     </p>
     <p>
         Hi!
-I am a developer exploring the awesome corners of the internet in search of inspiration and cool stuff.
-Scripts, tools & games excite me and so I'm always jumping from idea to idea.
-I also have a soft spot for retro tech and the good ol' command-line.✌🏼
+I am a software engineer exploring the awesome corners of the Internet in search of inspiration and cool stuff.
+I love discovering and making fun websites, tools and games.
+I also have a soft spot for retro-tech and the good ol' command-line. ✌🏼
     </p><br />
     <p>
         <span>┌── ( v1br🔸Vibhor Agrawal ) - [~]</span><br/>